-In order to allow the roots to develop, the Hyacinths need to be kept in a cool dark place with a temperature of no more than 45F for around 8-12 weeks.
+In order to allow the roots to develop, hyacinths need to be kept in a cool dark place with a temperature of no more than 7°C for around 8-12 weeks.
 You can place them in a black polythene bag, or put them in a dark cellar or cardboard box in a shed or garage.
 You can also put the hyacinth outdoors covering them with bark or compost but take care as worms/insects could get into the soil.
 Placing the pots in a cold frame on a solid base can help prevent this.
 You will need to check regularly to make sure the compost is not drying out, but it is important not to get any water on the shoots as this can cause the flower to rot.
 Don’t allow any water to penetrate the top of the bulbs either or they will rot the flower bud and the bulb inside.

 When the shoots are around 2.5 to 5 cm high, gradually increase the light and temperature.
 If they are brought out into the light and warmth too soon they can produce elongated leaves and weak flowers.
 It is best not to place them near a radiator or draught.
 Hyacinths like a humid atmosphere, so you can sit the bowls inside a larger bowl or tray filled with a little gravel with a little shallow water.
 However, avoid waterlogging the compost, as damp conditions together with poor drainage can cause rot and fungal diseases.
 If the leaves start to grow faster than the flowers put them back in the dark for a few days to hold them back.
 Feed hyacinths every couple of weeks with high potash feed - liquid seaweed is ideal: it’s organic and comes from a sustainable source.